 Deploy a Live Update

-The Ionic Deploy feature works by using the installed Appflow SDK in your native application to listen to a particular Deploy
+The Live Update feature works by using the installed Appflow SDK in your native application to listen to a particular Deploy

-When a Deploy build is assigned to a Channel, that update will be deployed to user devices running binaries that are configured to listen to the specified Channel.
+When a Deploy build is assigned to a Channel Destination, that update will be deployed to user devices running binaries that are configured to listen to the specified Channel Destination.

 Nomenclature note: The terms "Deploy build", "web build", "live deploy" and "live update" can be used interchangeably.
 They all refer to an update provided to your user's device by Appflow's Deploy feature.

 In order to deploy a live update, you will first need to create a